nextgis/docs_ngweb/source/layers.rst

    :align: center
    :width: 16cm

-   Main dialog of :program:`pgAdminIII` software
+   Main dialog of :program:`pgAdmin` software

    The numbers indicate: 1. – Database items tree; 2 – a button for
    table open (is active if a table is selected in tree); 3 – SQL query for
    view.

-After that you can display a view to check if the query is correct without closing :program:`pgAdminIII` (see  item 2 in :numref:`pgadmin3`).
+After that you can display a view to check if the query is correct without closing :program:`pgAdmin` (see  item 2 in :numref:`pgadmin3`).

 .. _ngw_create_wms_layer:

 WMS layer
 ---------

 NextGIS Web is a WMS client.
 To connect a WMS layer you need to know its address.
 WMS server should be able to serve it using a coordinate system EPSG:3857.
 You can check if this coordinate system is available for a particular layer by making a GetCapabilites request to a server and examining the response.
 For example a WMS layer provided by Geofabrik (GetCapabilities), responds in EPSG:4326 and EPSG:900913.
-While EPSG:900913 and EPSG:3857 are technically the same, NGW requests data in 3857 and the server does not support that coordinate system.
+While EPSG:900913 and EPSG:3857 are technically the same, NextGIS Web requests data in EPSG:3857 and this particular server does not support that coordinate system.

 To add a WMS layer you need to create a resource called WMS connection.
 You may create a single connection for many layers.
 In the "Create resource" actions pane click  "WMS connection" (see :numref:`admin_layers_create_wms_connection`).